dol-lab/emoji-reaction/README.md

 **Important:** This is work in progress.
 Check issues for todos.

-A Wordpress plugin which allows emoji reactions on posts and comments.
+A Wordpress plugin which allows emoji reactions on posts and comments by logged in users.

 ---